 Mr. Hargan was sworn into office as Deputy Secretary of the Department of Health and Human Services on October.
 6, 2017.
 He immediately served as Acting Secretary of HHS from October 2017 to January 2018.

 From 2003 to 2007, Mr. Hargan served at HHS in a variety of capacities, ultimately holding the position of Acting Deputy Secretary.
 During his tenure at HHS, Mr. Hargan also served as the Department’s Regulatory Policy Officer, overseeing the development and approval of all HHS, CMS, and FDA regulations and significant guidances.

 He received his B.A. cum laude from Harvard University, and his J.D. from Columbia University Law School, where he was Senior Editor of the Columbia Law Review.
-Mr. Hargan also received a Certificate in International Law from the Parker School of Foreign and Comparative Law at Columbia University.
+In between his tours of duty at HHS Mr. Hargan taught at Loyola Law School in Chicago, focusing on administrative law and healthcare regulations.

 Mr. Hargan lives in Virginia with his wife and their two sons.